 All marine habitats and benthic species are considered to have a resistance of 'None' to this pressure and to be unable to recover from a permanent loss of habitat (resilience is 'Very low').
 Sensitivity within the direct spatial footprint of this pressure is, therefore 'High'.
-Although no specific evidence is described, confidence in this assessment is 'High' due to the incontrovertible
+Although no specific evidence is described, confidence in this assessment is 'High' due to the incontrovertible nature of this pressure.

-Physical change (to None Very Low another seabed type) Q: High A: High C: High
+Physical change (to None Very Low High another seabed type)